pgniewko/solubility/README.md

 [[paper 1]](https://pubs.acs.org/doi/10.1021/ci800058v)
 [[paper 2]](https://pubs.acs.org/doi/10.1021/ci800436c)
 [[website]](http://www-jmg.ch.cam.ac.uk/data/solubility/)
+**Note 0: This is the reference for the original Solubility Challange**
 **Note 1: In the test set, SMILES strings for probenecid and pseudoephedrine were swapped.
 Use only soldataswap.xls file.**
 **Note 2: Solubility for 32 compounds taken from HEL.2009.JCIM.pdf**
+**Note 3: Data was downloaded from the original website, but the numbers are dubious (IMO) - use CAREFULLY! **

 2. **ESOL: Estimating Aqueous Solubility Directly from Molecular Structure**
 John S. Delaney